Download our free kit for information on exam content, structure, and more.

 Taking the CPA Exam can be intimidating; after all, it’s a very difficult process to go through.
-The 2014 CPA Exam Pass rate statistics tells us that on average, the pass rate is just under 50%, according to the AICPA.
+According to the AICPA, the 2017 CPA Exam Pass rate statistics so far tells us that on average, the pass rate is just under 50%.

 1. When to Take the Exam

 Sit now!
 There's still time to study for and pass at least one section of the current CPA Exam.
 We recommend taking FAR because the FAR Exam covers more topics than any other Exam part, and can be very overwhelming.
 Because it is so time intensive, choosing to focus on this Exam part early on is a great tactic, allowing you to take the time you need to study without worrying about your 18-month testing window.
 The good news is that FAR tests many of the basic concepts you’ll need in the other parts of the Exam.
 Therefore, studying for FAR helps you build your body of knowledge, giving you a foundation as you move forward in the Exam process.